 To make this process more accurate, Elastic 7 introduced real-memory circuit breakers, which rely on the actual memory usage of the Java Virtual Machine instead of estimated calculations to reject the request.
 This boosts overall search performance and reliability.

-Create better search experiences
+Create better search experiences with elasticsearch 7

 Search is all about generating relevant results as fast as possible.
 Elasticsearch was already fast, but to better the search process even more, they added some slight improvements in Elastic 7 to enhance search experiences.
 You can, for example, limit the depth of your query so that elasticsearch only displays the top results,achieving an even faster response time.
 To make sure the most relevant results pop up at the top, Elasticsearch refined their function scoring to add ranking to individual records in an easier and more flexible way.